 Both parties need to be aware of all the financial implications of both the current agreement and any prospective new deal.
 It’s essential to establish who is responsible for repairing any damage or general wear and tear to the property, and who will meet the cost of any alterations (for instance, if the tenant wants to expand, or downsize, their operation).
 These can have a major impact on landlords’ and tenants’ bottom lines in the future.

-Maunder Taylor are highly experienced in providing business lease renewals advice to landlords and tenants in Barnet, Potters Bar, Totteridge and many other areas of North London and South Hertfordshire.
+Maunder Taylor are highly experienced in providing business lease renewals advice to landlords and tenants in Barnet, Potters Bar, Totteridge and many other areas of North London.
 We carry out comprehensive research for our clients, both of the property in question and the surrounding area.

 In the case of disputes, we always encourage both parties to come to a mutual agreement.
-However, if it proves impossible for landlords and tenants to negotiate terms successfully, we can act as expert valuation witnesses at the County Court or at arbitration hearings.
+However, if it proves impossible for landlords and tenants to negotiate terms successfully, we can act as expert valuation witnesses at County Courts or arbitration hearings.
 All the cases we are involved in are dealt with professionally, in accordance with Civil Procedure Rules and RICS Practice Statements.

-If you would like to know more about our business lease renewals advice service, please contact Jonathan Pryke MRICS, or follow this link or call our Whetstone office on 020 8446 0011.
+If you would like to know more about our business lease renewals advice service, follow this link or call our Whetstone office on 020 8446 0011.